nbigaouette/eselect-gcc-user/README.md

   - /etc/profile.d/gcc-user.sh
 - Does not work with dev-util/colorgcc: dev-util/colorgcc will always pick up the system wide GCC.
+- It might be necessary to set LD_LIBRARY_PATH too.
+Else, libstdc++.so.6 from system-wide GCC will be used.
 - There is no indication if the used version is the system-wide version or a specified one.
 If no version is explicitely set, the active version will be shown (as reported by gcc-config -c).